Cricket-Rain washes out opening day of WTC final in Southampton | Sports-Games

 Cricket-Rain washes out opening day of WTC final in Southampton

 Rain washed out the entire opening day's play in the final of the inaugural World Test Championship (WTC) between India and New Zealand at the Hampshire Bowl on Friday.
-It had started raining in Southampton on Thursday afternoon and Friday's coin toss could not take place because of the drizzle which ensured the square remained under cover throughout the day.
+Not even the coin toss could take place as the square stayed under cover throughout the day.

 Rain washed out the entire opening day's play in the final of the inaugural World Test Championship (WTC) between India and New Zealand at the Hampshire Bowl on Friday.